 The professional education component will consist of an introduction to the field of health information management, in-depth instruction on medical record coding, focus on medical pathology and interpretation of medical documentation.
 Hands-on coding practice will be achieved in lab settings, and when possible, in hospital and other health care facility Health Information Management departments supervised by health information management professionals.
+Students will be expected to join their professional organization, the American Health Information Management Association (AHIMA), as they begin their first semester.

 Successful students will be required to sit for the AHIMA coding certification examination in order to receive credentials as a Certified Coding Associate (CCA).
 This examination is offered by the American Health Information Management Association (AHIMA).
-Students must complete all Health Information Management and science courses with a "C" or better in the time frame permitted by the Health Science Department and may repeat no more than two curriculum courses.
+After successful completion of the program and credentialing examination, graduates are qualified to be employed for the following positions: Inpatient Hospital Coder, Outpatient Hospital Coder; Physician Office Coder; Surgical Center Coder; Home Health Care Coder; Nursing Facility Coder.